Whisky Mofo Logo

 The distillery takes its name from Hellyers Road, the street named after explorer Henry Hellyer who mapped the area in the 1820s.
 And from day one, Hellyers Road set out to do things differently.

-They installed state-of-the-art equipment (their massive 30,000-litre still is one of the largest in the country) and weren’t afraid of innovation, either.
-At the same time, they honoured tradition with an insanely slow distillation method (72 hours!) to eke out maximum purity and flavour.
+They installed state-of-the-art equipment (their massive 60,000-litre still, with a working capacity of 42,000 litres is one of the largest in the country) and weren’t afraid of innovation, either.
+At the same time, they honoured tradition with an insanely slow distillation method (45 hours!) to eke out maximum purity and flavour.

 It didn’t take long for this Tasmanian upstart to make waves.
-By 2010 (barely a decade into production) Hellyers Road’s peated single malt was crowned the nation’s best whisky, signaling to skeptics that Aussie whisky could stand toe-to-toe with the world’s finest.
+By 2010 (barely a decade into production) Hellyers Road’s peated single malt was crowned the nation’s best whisky Australia’s Best Whisky by the Malt Whisky Society of Australia, signalling to skeptics that Aussie whisky could stand toe-to-toe with the world’s finest.

 Not too shabby for a distillery born in a dairy shed!